 The Office of One Health and Wellness, led by Dr. Colleen Anne Dell, offers various services to the community as a part of it's research program.
-There are currently five initiatives being offered and all focus on the development of PAWSitive Canine Connections:
+There are currently seven initiatives being offered and all focus on the development of PAWSitive Canine Connections!

-Check out the initiatives below and have a look around the website to see more of what we do!
+Check them out below and have a look around the website to see more of what our team does!

 In partnership with the Canadian Centre on Substance Use and Addiction, this initiative aims to raise awareness among service providers about the potential beneficial role of companion animals, in particular dogs, in their clients' substance use health.
 One of these supports is a dog's ability to counteract the harmful effects of stigma.

 The PAWS in Places campaign is sharing evidenced-based knowledge to raise awareness about the potential benefits of pets in the workplace, rental housing and others establishments.
 This is a collaborative effort of Dr. Dell's office of One Health and Wellness, the Western College of Veterinary Medicine, and Royal Canin, a division of MARS Petcare.

 Our Saskatoon Pet Friendly Rental Guide will be of interest to tenants (know your rights, obligations, and being a responsible pet caretaker) and property owner (increase your income potential).

 This is a reflexive education based program involving instructors, dog handlers, and prisoners in the area of addictions.
 The program was initiated by Drs.
 Colleen Dell and Darlene Chalmers in 2016 at Drumheller Prison in Alberta.
 The program is offered on a smaller scale at the Regional Psychiatric Centre in Saskatoon and with the Dedicated Substance Use Treatment Unit at the Saskatoon Correctional Centre.
 In collaboration with clinicians, integration of the dogs into some select AAT sessions have also been offered and some AAA sessions have been delivered in SK.